Walking Tour

 1942-3

 This photo, taken in 1942 or 43 shows a busy, built-up, and muddy 10th Street.
-A whole range of businesses have grown up, and the many new-looking parked cars and trucks and fashionably dressed men and women hint at the growing prosperity of the rapidly growing town.
+A whole range of businesses have sprung up, and the many new-looking cars and trucks and fashionably dressed men and women hint at the success of the rapidly growing town.
 As the N.A.R.'s End of Steel, Dawson Creek prospered as the service hub for farmers across the region.
-An even bigger driver of change came when Dawson Creek was designated Mile Zero of the Alaska Highway during the Second World War.

 6. 1940s Street Scene Mural